 IVF Payment Plans in the US

-IVF payment plans can spread a large self-pay bill across monthly payments, but the cheapest monthly quote is not always the cheapest total cost.
+IVF payment plans can spread a large self-pay bill across monthly payments, but the lower-cost monthly quote is not always the lower-cost total cost.
 Compare APR, fees, included services and what happens if the cycle is cancelled.

 What IVF payment plan should I compare first?